Ballintober Castle

 • Best time to visit – Early morning or late afternoon provides the softest light for photography and fewer visitors.

-• Footwear – The ground is uneven and often slippery after rain; sturdy shoes are recommended.
+• Footwear – The ground is uneven and often slippery after rain; sturdy shoes or boots are recommended.

-• Parking – A small car park sits near the entrance, but spaces fill quickly in summer weekends.
-Arriving early or later in the day improves chances of finding a spot.
+• Parking – A small car park sits near the entrance, but spaces fill quickly on summer weekends.
+Arriving early or later in the day improves your chances of finding a spot.

-• Facilities – There are no toilets or a visitor centre on site; the nearest amenities are in Ballintober village (pubs, shops, restrooms).
+• Facilities – There are no toilets or a visitor centre on site; the nearest amenities are in Ballintober village (pubs, shops, toilets).

 • Access – The castle is privately owned by the O’Conor family.
-Visitors should seek the landowner’s permission before entering – the County Council PDF advises that entry without consent is not permitted.
-In practice the site is often open, but checking ahead (e.g., via the Castles in Communities website) is advisable.
+Visitors should seek the landowner’s permission before entering.
+While the site is often left open, checking ahead via the Castles in Communities website is advisable.

-• Accessibility – The uneven terrain and steep ditch make the site unsuitable for wheelchair users.
+• Accessibility – The uneven terrain and steep ditch make the site unsuitable for wheelchair users or pushchairs.

 Practical Information

-Ballintober Castle is free to enter, but access is subject to landowner permission.
+Ballintober Castle is free to enter, though access remains subject to landowner permission.

 Parking – Limited spaces are available in a small lot near the castle entrance.